Designing a Safer Way to Use Debit

 I went back to the same two peers and asked them to try BlankPay.
 I told them I had taken their feedback seriously.

 Their reactions were completely different.
 They said locking the card felt fast and obvious.
 They always knew when something worked.
 They understood when the card locked automatically after a purchase.
-And the design felt safer and more trustworthy.
+And the design felt secure and more trustworthy.